-Students who do not qualify or are not using PHEAA may earn their credits in any medium in any semester without restriction by the Financial Aid Office.
+Students who do not qualify or are not using the Pennsylvania State Grant may earn their credits in any medium in any semester without restriction by the Office of Student Financial Services.

-Students, advisors, Student Success and Financial Aid will collaborate to review and discuss the student's state aid status and registration options before proceeding.
+Students, Academic Advisors, Student Success, and Student Financial Services will collaborate to review and discuss the student's state aid status and registration options before proceeding.
 In this way, no student will violate accreditation or grant restrictions in fulfilling their degree requirements.